 One of the world’s cleanest and most efficient coal-fired power systems

-Built by Bechtel for Wisconsin Energy, the plant, with two 615-megawatt coal-fired steam-turbine generating units and related civil works, sits next to an earlier Oak Creek power plant on the western shore of Lake Michigan.
+Built by Bechtel for Wisconsin Energy, the plant, with two 615-megawatt coal-fired steam-turbine generating units and related civil works, sits next to an earlier-built Oak Creek power plant on the western shore of Lake Michigan.

 The Oak Creek expansion features an innovative cooling system and is among the most efficient coal-fired power systems in the world.